alanng10/class-lang/Docue/Article/Word/a.md

 Word "sell" has meaning that is sell.

+Word "vendor" has meaning that is sell executable entity.

 Word "price" has meaning that is money price.

 Word "money" has meaning that is trade symbol.